jadin101777/emcc-otp-reuse-lab/README.md

 # emcc-otp-reuse-lab
-# 🔐 OTP-Reuse Lab — EMCC Cybersecurity & Coding Club
+#  OTP-Reuse Lab — EMCC Cybersecurity & Coding Club
 This lab demonstrates what happens when a one-time pad (OTP) or key material is reused between different messages.

-> ⚠️ Educational use only — for ethical hacking learning.
+>  Educational use only — to teach ethical hacking.

 ---